opendistro/for-elasticsearch-docs/docs/ism/api.md

 ## Update managed index policy

-This will update the managed index policy to a new policy (or new version of policy).
+This will update the managed index policy to a new policy (or to a new version of the policy).
 You can use an index pattern to update multiple indices at once.
 When updating multiple indices you might want to include a state filter to only affect certain managed indices.

 #### Request